-All habits that bring happiness first demand one thing: courage.
-We can’t forget that true well-being lies outside the boundaries of fear.
+True happiness demands courage.
+True well-being lies outside the boundaries of fear.
 Because of this, only those who have enough courage can truly reach this state of mind.
 Find out 4 ways to be happy in today’s article.

 To be happy, it isn’t necessary to be in love.
-We also don’t need to be rich or have some treasure stored away.
-Happy people aren’t that way because they have good looks or the ideal house.
+Neither do we need to be rich or have some treasure stored away.
+Happy people aren’t that way because of good looks or the ideal house.

-Well-being is a magic internal balance in which nothing is missing and there isn’t too much.
-However, many focus beyond these dimensions.
-They think that they can find happiness elsewhere.
+Well-being is a magic internal balance where nothing is missing.
+However, many focus beyond these dimensions and think that they can find happiness elsewhere.

-Today, we want you to think about four simple, easy habits that can help you find happiness.
+Today, we want you to think about four simple ways to be happy.
 It’s easier than you think!

-The first habit of happy people comes from learning to be responsible for ourselves everyday.
+The way to be happy comes from learning to be responsible for ourselves everyday.
 To do this, we need to perform some simple everyday actions.
-With these, we can stop depending on others for finding happiness.
+With these, we can stop depending on others for our happiness.

-The people around us don’t have the obligation to “make up for” the areas we are lacking in.
+The people around us don’t have to “make up for” the areas we are lacking in.
 We can only find happiness when we show the world that we are complete.

 This means we don’t show fear, inability, or insecurity.
-This will also help us to start more fulfilling relationships.
+This will also help us to have more fulfilling relationships.

 - When you get up in the morning, convince yourself that you can do whatever you set your mind to.
 Also, decide that nothing and no one can take away your calmness and balance.